-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: know the basic principles and sources that govern civil procedure and apply them in practical situations 1.1 distinguish the various principles underlying an adversarial legal system1.2 indicate which statutes and rules govern the South African Law of Civil Procedure functioning of the various civil 2.1 distinguish between the various court structures with reference to their specific powers and composition2.2 distinguish between the functionaries of the respective courts 3. explain the principles that govern civil jurisdiction in the various courts and apply such principles in practical situations 3.1 indicate the various principles underlying the law of jurisdiction 3.2 indicate what the inherent jurisdiction of the High Court entails 3.3 explain and apply the statutory principles relating to High Court jurisdiction 3.4 explain the jurisdictional principles relating to foreign peregrinus defendants 3.5 explain and apply the principles relating to Magistrate's Court jurisdiction govern locus standi , joinder and representation, and apply them in practical situations 4.1 explain the principles applicable to locus standi and determine whether a person has locus standi in a given situation 4.2 distinguish between joinder of convenience and joinder of necessity, and apply this knowledge to a practical situation 4.3 explain the theory underlying High Court Rule 13 and apply it to a practical situation both the action and the application procedures and the functioning thereof and be able to apply them practically, with emphasis on 5.1 list the differences between the action and the application procedure, discuss the principles relating to disputes of fact and the various types of applications, and apply such knowledge to a practical situation to determine whether the application procedure should be used 5.2 show what a pleading is, distinguish between the various stages of the action procedure and the remedies and sanctions available in each stage, and draft the relevant notices and pleadings 5.3 explain how preparation for trial works, know the relevant procedure and and draft the relevant notices explain the various debt collection procedures and skilfully apply them at a practical level 6.1 explain and apply the basic principles of execution6.2 distinguish between the section 65 procedure,emoluments attachment orders and administrationorders
+Module learning outcome Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: know the basic principle sources that govern civil procedure and apply the practical situations explain the hierarchy an functioning of the variou courts after studying the and attending the courts structured basis s civil reference to their specific powers and composition m, 2.2 distinguish between the functionaries of the respective 3. explain the principles the govern civil jurisdiction is various courts and apply such principles in practic situations n the jurisdiction 3.2 indicate what the inherent jurisdiction of the High Court 4. know the principles that govern locus standi , join and representation, and apply them in practical situations 4.1 explain the principles applicable to locus standi and determine whether a person has locus standi in a given situation 4.2 distinguish between joinder of convenience and joinder of necessity, and apply this knowledge to a practical situation 4.3 explain the theory underlying High Court Rule 13 and apply it to a practical situation 5. give a complete overview both the action and the application procedures at the functioning thereof a be able to apply them practically, with emphas the individual functioning the respective compone these procedures application procedure, discuss the principles relating to disputes of fact and the various types of applications, and apply such knowledge to a practical situation to determine whether the application procedure should be used 5.2 show what a pleading is, distinguish between the explain the various debt collection procedures ar skilfully apply them at a practical level